Unstable Instantons in A-model Localization: A -model Localization

 \subsection{Localization locus}

-The localization locus is the space of field configurations for which the bosonic part of the localizing term (\ref{eq:QAV(0,t)}) vanishes along the real contour.
-To evaluate the localization locus, we solve the matrix equation
+In this section, we determine the localization locus -- the space of field configurations for which the localizing term vanishes along a particular integration contour.
+We place the coupling $1/h^{2}$ in front of the localizing term (\ref{eq:QAV(0,t)}) and consider localization in the $h\to0$ limit.
+The bosonic part of the localizing term is